 In an industry that relies heavily on stock investors to produce their products, they must push medications and devices to be put on the market to keep their shareholders happy.

 Sadly, many people suffer and face life-threatening side effects from these dangerous medications.
-This generally falls under a product liability case.
+These types of injuries usually fall under the product liability category.
 However, since medications and medical devices often affect a large group of people, it is placed in a legal category all of its own.

 Many of these cases move on to become “class action lawsuits”.